ohadlev77/sat-circuits-engine/README.md

 ## Future Improvements Needed

-1. Adding a classical layer that solves the issue of the expected amount of results.
+1. Solving the expected amount of results issue.
 2. Further optimizing  of $MCX$ gates cost.
 3. Adding more supported constraints (addition operators between qubits, comparison of qubits and integers, etc).
 4. Adding more optimization parameters - Such as maximum amount of qubits available, maximum desired circuit depth, maximum allowed amount of $CX$ gates, etc.